When creating tasks, you can provide aDocumentation Index

-When creating tasks, you can provide a callback_url to receive webhook notifications when the task completes or fails.
+callback_url to receive webhook notifications when the task completes or fails.
 This avoids polling and lets you integrate with your backend asynchronously.

 Enabling Callbacks

-Pass callback_url at the top level of your request (outside the input object):
+Passcallback_url at the top level of your request (outside the input object):

 Optional webhook URL.
 When provided, the API sends a POST request to this URL when the task completes or fails.

-The API sends a POST request to your callback_url with a JSON body.
+The API sends a POST request to yourcallback_url with a JSON body.
 The payload structure depends on whether the task succeeded or failed.

 Success Payload

-The data object contains the output URL(s) based on the task type:
+When the task completes successfully:data object contains the output URL(s) based on the task type:

 | Task Type | Output Field | Description |